SCM-NV/nano-qmflows/README.rst

 One of the main problems to calculate (numerically) NACVs by standard QM software is the computation of the overlap matrices between two electronically excited states at two consecutive time-steps that are needed in the numerical differentiation to evaluate the coupling.
 This happens because most of these softwares are inherently static, i.e. properties are computed for a given structural configuration, and the computation of the overlap matrices at different times requires complicated scripting tools to handle input/outputs of several QM packages.

-For further information on the theory behind QMFlows-NAMD and how to use the program, you can visit the following webpage:
+For further information on the theory behind QMFlows-NAMD and how to use the program see the documentation_.

 ==========================